openmsa/Adapters/README.md

 /opt/ubi-jentreprise/resources/templates/conf/device/manufacturers.properties
 ```
 There are 3 fields:
- - id : must be unique and superior to 10000
+ - id: must be unique and superior to 10,000
-- name : you new manufacturer name
+- name: you new manufacturer name
-- supported : define if MSA support the device.
+- supported: define if MSA support the device.
 1 means yes.

 | <ManufacturerID> | <ManufacturerName> | <isSupported> |
 | ------ | ------ | ------ |